AbdulBasitUS/assignment/README.md

 ## API Documentation

-For better UI experience you can go to:
+For better user experience you can go to:
 ```http
   GET http://localhost:8000/swagger/
   GET http://localhost:8000/redoc/